tig3r66/MedLLM/README.md

 ## Adding Your API Key

-Next, create a .env file and add your OpenAI API key as such (see .env.example for an example):
+Next, create a .env file and add your OpenAI API key as such (see .env.example for an example).
+You can get an API by following [these instructions](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key).

 ```
 OPENAI_KEY="YOUR-KEY-HERE"